 Languages of Study: Spanish, English

-Institute Advantage: The attention and dedication of the professors together with the network of internships that the Institute has at its disposable gave me both the skills as well as the chance I needed to work in places that would have otherwise been out of reach for a newcomer to the profession.
+Institute Advantage: The attention and dedication of the professors together with the network of internships that the Institute has at its disposal gave me the skills as well as the chance I needed to work in places that would have otherwise been out of reach for a newcomer to the profession.

 Lucía Falcón Palomar

-Current Employment: Interpreter and Translator, Office of the Special Narcotics Prosecutor for the City of New York (New York City, New York)
+Current Employment: Interpreter and translator, Office of the Special Narcotics Prosecutor for the City of New York (New York City, New York)

-First Job After Graduation: Interpreter and Consular Officer, Consulate General of Mexico in New York (New York City, New York)
+First Job after Graduation: Interpreter and consular officer, Consulate General of Mexico in New York (New York City, New York)

-Internship: Interpreter and Translator, Manhattan District Attorney’s Office (New York City, New York)
+Internship: Interpreter and translator, Manhattan District Attorney’s Office (New York City, New York)